home-assistant/companion.home-assistant/docs/troubleshooting/networking.md

 What do you need:
 - Home Assistant already configured to accept only clients using TLS Client Certificates
 - Client certificate in PEM format
-- Client certificate key in PEM format
-How to set it up:
+- Client certificate key in PEM format, without DES (no password) How to set it up:
 - Launch Home Assistant app; it automatically creates application folders in internal memory.
-- Copy client certificate in internal memory -> `Android/data/io.homeassistant.companion.android/files` and rename it to `tls_client.pem`
+- Copy client certificate in internal memory -> `Android/data/io.homeassistant.companion.android/files` and rename it to `tls_client.crt`
 - Copy client certificate key in internal memory -> `Android/data/io.homeassistant.companion.android/files` and rename it to `tls_client.key`
 - Kill then relaunch Home Assistant app and configure it as usual Destination path could be slightly different if you use different app flavours, like minimal app.